ambsw/cfn-directory-services/README.md

      make -f Makefile.local deploy
      make -f Makefile.local deploy-provider

-If you do not have docker, the make files may be run locally after installing `jq` and `zip` and pip-installing `pipenv` and `awscli`.
+If you do not have docker, the make files may be run locally on Debian/Ubuntu (and possibly others) after installing `jq` and `zip` and pip-installing `pipenv` and `awscli`.

-##Custom::WorkspacesDirectoryRegistration
+## Usage

+A demo stack demonstrating usage can be found in `/cloudformation` and deployed using `make  -f Makefile.local demo`.

+###Custom::WorkspacesDirectoryRegistration

 This resource will register a Directory Service with WorkSpaces.
 Due to the way API calls are partitioned, it accepts valid combinations of the arguments from